eth-ait/aitwebsite/_people/tlangerak.md

 <h2>About Me</h2>
     <p>
       I am a PhD student in the <a class="a-text-ext" href="http://ait.inf.ethz.ch" target="_blank">Advanced Interactive Technologies lab</a> at ETH Zurich under the supervision of <a href="/people/hilliges/" title="Professor Otmar Hilliges" target="_blank" class="a-text-ext">Prof. Otmar Hilliges</a>.
       I have double-degree in Human-Computer Interaction & Design from Aalto University, Finland and the University of Twente, the Netherlands.
-During my master`s I did an internship in the User Interfaces group led by Antti Oulasvirta at Aalto University.
+During my master's I did an internship in the User Interfaces group led by Antti Oulasvirta at Aalto University.
 Before that I completed a B.Sc. in Industrial Design at the University of Technology Eindhoven, the Netherlands.
     </p>

     <h3>Research Interests</h3>